isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 I hope you will find the necessary stuff in the Japanese archives, and that you will be able to put this together and create a really exciting and interesting documentary.
 As you say, it's very, very important.
 It is not something that a lot of people know about.
 Have you gotten any feedback for your article, beyond your friends and family?

 Shirlene  37:16
 I think one of your colleagues, Veronica, forwarded me a comment that they received through the feedback channel.
-It was a very positive feedback and it was very touching.
+It was a very positive feedback, and it was very touching.

 Jimmy  37:31
 Right.
 Okay, well, hopefully, this will launch you in a new direction and we will be able to see that movie, you know, in the Oscars.